djorlando24/pyLabDataLogger/README.md

     - Tenma 72-7730A multimeter
     - Rigol DS-series oscilloscopes
     - USBee/LHT00SU1 ADC & logic analyser via fx2lafw driver
+    - Tenma 72-7712 and UNI-T UT32x thermometers are supported with their own driver (See below)

 - USBTMC devices that use SCPI command set
     - Agilent 33220A waveform generator,